Baker Publishing Group: Bethany House

 Baker is regarded as a "pioneer" in publishing Christian fiction.

 Revell

-The Fleming H. Revell Company was established in 1870 by Christian Evangelist D.L.
-Moody and his brother-in-law, Fleming H. Revell.
+The Fleming H. Revell Company was established in 1870 by Christian Evangelist Dwight L. Moody and his brother-in-law, Fleming H. Revell.
 The two men identified a market for practical books that would help bring the Christian faith to everyday life.
 In 1992, Revell was absorbed by Baker.

 Chosen

 The Chosen publishing enterprise began in 1971.
 In 1985, the company was absorbed into the Revell publishing Group.
 When Revell was bought by Baker, the Chosen imprint remained as a distinct unit within the newly expanded company.

 Brazos Press

 Brazos Press is a publisher of theology and theologically based cultural criticism with an orientation toward postliberal viewpoints within mainline Protestantism.